By planting indigenous species you are making a big contribution towards protecting the biodiversity of the Kloof area.

 When it comes to private gardens Kloof Conservancy has used the Indigenous Gardens Show to demonstrate to residents what can be achieved and the benefits of indigenous gardening.
 The move to indigenous gardening can be a gradual process and all resident living close to a nature reserve, on a water-course, adjacent to a park, or on a natural “greenbelt” corridor are encouraged to convert to indigenous planting.

-You can download an article by Ann Meyer on the Healing Properties of Indigenous Plants.
-Article by Ann Meyer
+Ann Mayer has written an interesting article on the Healing Properties of Indigenous Plants.

 Kloof Conservancy encourages residents to try to plant plans that are indigenous to the area and is working to update the list of suitable plants.